 Is Notarizing for Relatives Permitted?

 The family member must appear in person in front of you, the Notary, and have their identity verified.
-If your state requires a journal entry, the relative will then need to sign the journal entry for the notarization.
+If your state requires a journal entry, the relative will then need to sign the journal entry for notarization.
 Even if the relative is a spouse or child in the same household, the above standards still apply.

-Reasons to Decline a Notarization for a Relative
+Reasons to Decline Notarizing for Relatives

 If you live in a state, like New York state, that allows notarizations for a relative, you’ll also want to make sure that you’re not named in the document and won’t receive any financial benefit from the transaction.
 If you have any involvement in the document at all, it’s best to decline to notarize and recommend the relative to a different Notary.
 This should also be flagged if your spouse asks you to verify their signature.
 If you could benefit from a transaction in any way, it’s best to have another Notary validate the document.